Glossary definitionBrowse the neighboring terms

 A pattern where a main agent delegates distinct subtasks to specialized child agents, each working in its own context.
 A "swarm" is the same idea at larger scale, with many agents coordinating or running in parallel.

-When a task is too large or too varied for one agent to handle well, the main agent can spin up subagents, each focused on a specific piece.
-For example, a code-review agent might delegate security analysis to one subagent, performance review to another, and style checks to a third, then collect their results.
-Each subagent has its own context window (the information it can see), which keeps them focused and prevents one subtask from crowding out another.
-A "swarm" is the same concept at a larger scale: dozens or hundreds of agents working in parallel on different parts of a problem.
+Subagents are specialized child agents that a main agent delegates distinct subtasks to, each working in its own context.
+A code-review agent might delegate security analysis to one subagent, performance review to another, and style checks to a third, then collect their results.
+Each subagent has its own context window (the information it can see), keeping it focused so one subtask cannot crowd out another.
+A "swarm" is the same pattern at larger scale: dozens or hundreds of agents working in parallel on different parts of a problem.

 Builder example

-Subagents give you speed (parallel execution) and focus (each agent sees only what it needs).
+Subagents give you speed through parallel execution and focus through scoped context.
 The cost is coordination complexity: subagents can produce conflicting results, duplicate work, or fail silently while the main agent moves on.
-Every subagent also adds to your token costs and makes the overall system harder to debug, since you need to trace through multiple agents to reconstruct what happened.
+Every subagent also adds token costs and makes the overall system harder to debug, since you need to trace through multiple agents to reconstruct what happened.

-Common confusion: Adding more agents does not make a system smarter.
+Common confusion: More agents does not mean a smarter system.
 Poorly scoped subagents multiply confusion and cost.
-Each subagent needs a clearly bounded task, a defined output format, and an owner responsible for its results.
+Each one needs a clearly bounded task, a defined output format, and an owner responsible for its results.